Unified Patent Court Opt-Out Procedure

 Steps to navigate for a successful opt-out

 From full entry into force of the Unified Patent Court (UPC) on 1 June 2023, during an initial transitional period, the UPC and the national courts of the UPC-ratified countries share jurisdiction over European patents and patent applications.
 The initial transitional period is set to last seven years from the full entry into force and may be extended to a maximum of 14 years.
 After the transitional period ends, the national courts in UPC-ratified countries cease to have jurisdiction over European patents and patent applications.
 From that point onwards, the UPC has exclusive jurisdiction over European patents and patent applications.

 Nevertheless, the increasing exclusivity of the UPC’s jurisdiction can be avoided.
 While some will consider the new forum the UPC will provide to be of significant value, the countries that agreed to participate in the UPC also recognised that the UPC will be a new, untested, multinational European court.
-For those who consider this too big a risk, an opt-out from the default coverage of the jurisdiction of the UPC is being made available.
+For those who consider this too big a risk, an opt-out from the default coverage of the jurisdiction of the UPC is available.
 This removes any right opted out of the UPC jurisdiction so that the relevant national courts have exclusive jurisdiction over the right.